-The first research question that guided this study was: RQ1 or What is the relationship between student loan debt for Hispanic and Non-Hispanic graduates and financial difficulty after graduation?
-The criterion variable analyzed was financial difficulty in the past 12 months as of 2012 and the predictor variable was Race: Hispanic or Latino origin.
-The variable used for was amount owed in 2009.
+The first research question that guided this study was: RQ1.
+What is the relationship between student loan debt for Hispanic and Non-Hispanic graduates and financial difficulty after graduation?
+The criterion variable analyzed was "financial difficulty in the past 12 months as of 2012" and the predictor variable (Race: Hispanic or Latino origin).
+The variable used for was "amount owed in 2009".
 This variable was used because it captures all loans incurred after the students graduated in 2008.
 Since loan payments occurred six months after graduating, this was an appropriate variable to capture total loans owed for 2008.
-In addition, the only other variable available to use was latest federal amount owed - principal as of 2012; however, this only captures federal loans and does not capture any private loans they might have taken.
+In addition, the only other variable available to use was "latest federal amount owed - principal as of 2012"; however, this only captures federal loans and does not capture any private loans they might have taken.
 Figure 3 in the Appendix provides the chronology of the measurement.

-The second research question that guided this study was: RQ2 or What is the relationship between student loan debt for Hispanic and Non-Hispanic graduates and stress?
-The criterion variable analyzed was stress from education-related debt in 2012 and the predictor variable was Race: Hispanic or Latino origin.
-Again, the focus periods were from 2008 to 2012.
+The second research question that guided this study was: RQ2.
+What is the relationship between student loan debt for Hispanic and Non-Hispanic graduates and stress?
+The criterion variable analyzed was "stress from education-related debt in 2012" and the predictor variable (Race: Hispanic or Latino origin).